klein/klein.php/README.md

     //Match all requests containing 'json' or 'csv' get('@json|csv', ...

-    //Match all requests that DO NOT start with /admin get('!/admin/[*]', ...
+    //Match all requests that _don't_ start with /admin get('!/admin/[*]', ...

     //Match all requests that do not end in .xml